The Consumer Finance Law Review: Australia

 - any restrictions that limit the number or types of people who may purchase the facility; and

-- any restrictions that limit the number or types of people to whom payments may be made using the facility.77
+- any restrictions that limit the number or types of people to whom payments may be made using the facility.79

 If a PPF falls within Declaration No. 2 2006 regarding Purchased Payment Facilities (the PPF Declaration), the provider will not be required to become an ADI.
 The PPF Declaration states that the PSR Act does not regulate facilities where the total amount of obligations to make payments does not exceed A$10 million or the number of people to whom payments may be made using the facility does not exceed 50 people.

-The ePayments Code78 includes consumer protections exceeding those found in legislation, including:
+The ePayments Code80 includes consumer protections exceeding those found in legislation, including:

-- at least 20 days' advance written notice of changes to the terms and conditions of the facility that may be adverse to the consumer;79
+- at least 20 days' advance written notice of changes to the terms and conditions of the facility that may be adverse to the consumer;81

-- requiring their ADI to investigate and take steps to recover internet payments made mistakenly by the consumer, and to cooperate with other ADIs in recovering mistaken payments for their customers.81
+- requiring their ADI to investigate and take steps to recover internet payments made mistakenly by the consumer, and to cooperate with other ADIs in recovering mistaken payments for their customers.83

 While the ePayments Code is voluntary, it gains legal force by being incorporated into the contracts between the payment facility provider and the consumer.

-NPP Australia Ltd, a company formed and owned by the major ADI participants in the payments system, had been developing the NPP payment system since 2014.
-The NPP is intended to enable consumers, businesses and government agencies to make simply addressed payments in real time, with the continuous availability of the payment system.
-The material differences between the NPP and the direct entry system it will eventually replace are:82
+Since 2018, the New Payment Platform (NPP) has enabled consumers, businesses and government agencies to make simply addressed payments in real time, with the continuous availability of the payment system.
+The material differences between the NPP and the direct entry system it replaced are:

 - speed – the NPP provides near instantaneous settlement;